fire774/Pieray-bot/README.md

 After changing the global variables, make sure to save the file and double click it to run.

 # Important info
+SET UP THE PIE CHART BEFORE RUNNING!
+Go into a world, open the pie chart manually with Shift+F3, and use the numbers on your keyboard to navigate into the following subsets of the pie: tick > level > entities > block entities.
+The bot cannot do this by itself because "tick" is not always the same, although the order will probably be something similar to "4, 1, 1, 3."

 The script cannot reset correctly if the world is open to LAN.

 Since previous world files are not automatically deleted, if you don't have a great computer I don't recommend leaving this running for several hours at a time because world creation can become laggy and inconsistent after a few hundred resets.